filecoin-project/filecoin-docs/docs/project/README.md

 ## Research

-Learn more about the exploratory research work and prototyping being done for inclusion in IPFS by exploring our [research repo on GitHub](https://github.com/ipfs/research).
+Learn about the ongoing work to design and build the predicates that enable Filecoin by exploring our [research repo on GitHub](https://github.com/filecoin-project/research).

-## IPFS team org planning

-See how IPFS team planning, management and coordination happens, and learn how to take part in the weekly open call, by visiting the [IPFS team management GitHub repo](https://github.com/ipfs/team-mgmt).

 ## Related projects